 If you’re not building accessible websites, you’re opening up your clients—and yourself—to potential legal claims.

-- may not present the content in the correct reading order,
+- may not get content in the correct reading order,

-- may deny the visitor access to some information and
+- may not have access to some information and

 Why Should You Care About Creating Accessible Websites?

 1. It sets you apart from other designers and developers.